EdmundMartin/SearchScraperAPI/README.md

 ```
 To scrape Google, a user sends a post-request to the "/bing-scrape" endpoint.
 The endpoint takes four arguments, keyword (string), geo (string), number (integer), and a proxy (string).
 The results are then returned should there be no error.

+### Parameters
+* keyword - string, required
+* geo - string, optional will use Bing.com if no valid geo is provided.
+* number - integer, any integer from 1 to 50.
+* proxy - string

 ### Result
 ```json
 {